 - 1. Grow and mature in wholeness and holiness as persons and pastors. - 2.
 Promote evangelism and community engagement as the priority of pastoral ministry. - 3.
 Conduct culturally relevant worship as a celebration of God in His supreme worth. - 4.
-Communicate the gospel in contextually appropriate ways, resulting in the transformation of the hearer.

-- 5. Lead and administrate a local church to carry out its unique Christian mission. - 6.
+Communicate the gospel in contextually appropriate ways, resulting in the transformation of the hearer. - 5.
+Lead and administrate a local church to carry out its unique Christian mission. - 6.
 Practice pastoral care in a manner that ministers to human need in the congregation and the community. - 7.
-Develop an intentional vocational foundation for a financially sustainable ministry.
+Apply what is being learned through directed field study.

+English Composition I 0

 ENG-1013 English Composition I 3

 ENG-1023 English Composition II 3

 ENG-1043 Classical Literature 3

 GEN-1003 Lifelong Learning Skills 3

 HIS-2013 Western World/Ancient & Medieval Times 3

 HIS-2023 Western World/Emerging Modern Society 3

 MTH-1003 General Mathematics 3

 PAS-1013 Introduction to Christian Service 3

 PAS-1023 Spiritual Formation 3

 PHI-3013 Philosophy and Christian Ethics 3

 PSY-1013 Introduction to Psychology 3

 SCI-2013 General Physical Science 3

 SOC-1003 Introduction to Sociology 3

 SPE-1003 Principles of Public Speaking 3

 THE-3013 Introduction to Christian Thought 3